bowei/klogster/doc/events.md

 - **Icon** — a visual marker placed next to matching lines.
 Choose from colored symbols (circles `●`, stars `★`, exclamation marks `!`) or emoji.
 - **Color** — used for symbol icons and the active-duration left-border.
-- **Active duration** — how long to highlight lines after a match:
+- **Active duration** — how long an Event is available for linking:
   - *None* (default) — icon only.
-  - *Until end of log* — all subsequent lines are highlighted.
+  - *Until end of log* — until end of logs.
-  - *Custom* — lines within N milliseconds of the match are highlighted.
+  - *Custom* — lines within N milliseconds of the match.
 - **Link** — optional parent template (see [Linked templates](#linked-templates)).

 ## Event display in the log view